davemaurer/daily_exercises/hashes/hashes_0.md

   `shopping_list = { "tomatoes" => 3, "milk" => 1, "chocolate" => 100 }`<br>
   NOTE: In this example there are spaces after the first curly brace and before the last brace.
 This is a style choice, and won't affect how Ruby makes the Hash.
 Some prefer it spaced out for readability.
 It's your choice.
+  As far as how it's formatted, when you tell Ruby to make you a hash this way, you need a comma between each key/value pair, and you can use a hashrocket: `=>`, to tell Ruby what the key, and the value are respectively. (there is another way to do this, but that will be covered later. hashrockets ALWAYS work so use that way for now.)

 - You can also make a hash using the BUILT IN `.new` method on Ruby's Hash class.
 Doing it this way lets you set a default value for every key you try to access, or create<br>